 Required Courses for Nursing Major

-- Academic Planner for Class of 2016 (for students entering CSB/SJU fall 2012 and beyond)
+- Academic Planner for Class of 2016 and Beyond

 - Academic Planner for Class of 2015